Septic Tank Systems, Regulations and Problems

 Septic Tank Systems, Regulations and Pro's and Con's

 New Septic Tank Regulations

-Septic Tank News: The UK Environment Agency requires all existing septic tanks that discharge, either intentionally, or by accident into a watercourse, to be replaced by a sewage treatment plant, and mandatory at the point of sale of the property.
+Septic Tank News: The UK Environment Agency requires all existing septic tanks that discharge, either intentionally, or by accident into a ditch or watercourse, to be replaced by a sewage treatment plant as soon as possible.
+It is also required if you sell your property.